Asana/ruby-asana/README.md

     $ rake spec && rake rubocop && rake yard

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+## Releasing a new version

+To release a new version, run either of these commands:

+    rake bump:patch
+    rake bump:minor
+    rake bump:major

+This will: update `lib/asana/version.rb`, commit and tag the commit.
+Then you just need to `push --tags` to let Travis build and release the new version to
+Rubygems:

+    git push --tags

 ### Code generation